evansbenj/BIO722.md/1_Evaluating_your_data.md

 ## Example data
-The data we will be working with are single end 100 bp reads from one Illumina lane that was collected in 2014.
-The data are from 9 individuals that were barcoded and multiplexed on this lane (see below for more explanation).
+The data we will be working with are single end 100 bp reads from one Illumina lane.
+The data are from 9 individual monkeys that were barcoded and multiplexed on this lane (see below for more explanation).
 The path to the complete dataset is:
 ```
 /home/ben/2021_BIO722/complete_data/forward.fastq
 ```